Golf on ABC: 1970s

 In 1975, Jim McKay and Dave Marr became the lead broadcast team, while Bob Rosburg joined the network as the first ever on-course reporter, and Peter Alliss joined as a co-anchor.

 1980s

 Beginning in 1982, ABC adopted its most well-known format of the Wide World of Sports era.
-The broadcast operated using anchor teams, in which an anchor and an analyst would call all of the action from the tower at the 18th hole, and the teams would be rotated on coverage after about a half-hour.
-Meanwhile, the three on-course reporters, which included Judy Rankin and Ed Sneed in addition to Rosburg, would be utilized when prompted by the anchor team.
-McKay and Marr would be the lead team, with Jack Whitaker and Alliss as the second team.
-Occasionally, Rosburg or Whitaker would host if McKay was unavailable, while Roger Twibell would take over the secondary team.
-After his 1986 Masters win, Jack Nicklaus would appear on ABC after the end of his round and served as an analyst for the rest of the telecast.
+The broadcast operated using anchor teams, in which an anchor and an analyst called all of the action from the tower at the 18th hole, and the teams rotated on coverage after about a half-hour.
+Meanwhile, the three on-course reporters (Judy Rankin, Ed Sneed, and Rosburg) were utilized when prompted by the anchor team.
+McKay and Marr were the lead team, with Jack Whitaker and Alliss as the second team.
+Occasionally, Rosburg or Whitaker hosted if McKay was unavailable, while Roger Twibell took over the secondary team.
+After his 1986 Masters win, Jack Nicklaus appeared on ABC after the end of his round and served as an analyst for the rest of the telecast.